-10 Advanced SEO Tips & Techniques You Need to Know
+10 Advanced SEO Tips & Techniques You Need To Know

 6. Update Your Google My Business Listing

-Google is adding new features to its Google My Business (GMB) like crazy in pursuit of developing local search.
+Google adds features to its Google My Business (GMB) like crazy in pursuit of developing local search.

-According to a Moz survey, GMB signals strongly correlate with local pack ranking factors.
+According to Google, GMB can impact your rankings in local search results.

 Components like Google Posts, images, Google Q&A, and reviews are considered some of the main GMB ranking factors.